 Opt-in can occur as soon as a visitor lands on your site, or it could be when they register as a user.
 The secret is not to be too pushy when encouraging opt-in and subsequently not to barrage them with loads of irrelevant notifications, as that will just be seen as ‘spammy’ and scare them off forever.
 It’s purely a matter of finding the right balance of giving enough information without being obtrusive.

 Best WordPress Push Notification Plugins

-We have searched high and low on the internet to bring you eight of the best push notifications for WordPress plugins available in 2021.
-All have been tested up to version 5.7.2 of the platform and are up to date.
+We have searched high and low on the internet to bring you eight of the best push notifications for WordPress plugins available in 2022.
+All have been tested and are up to date.

 OneSignal is a hugely popular push notification plugin for WordPress, boasting over 100,000 active installs and a user rating of 4.3/5.0 stars.

 This plugin allows you to send notifications to desktop, laptop, and Android devices via Chrome, Microsoft Edge, Opera, and Firefox.
 Safari is supported, so Mac users are also covered